 Entities that want to satisfy patients’ demand for accessing healthcare records, shift to value-based care, or leverage analytics to maximum capacity will all need interoperability and other innovations driven by APIs.

 If you plan to integrate APIs into your existing network or develop a new one within your organization’s interoperability or innovation strategy, Onix is here to help.
-Our team is experienced in building medical interfaces and back-ends of different types and complexity using various cutting-edge technologies and flexible development processes.

 Many thanks to Volodymyr Katarovskyi, PM at Onix’s healthcare software projects, for assistance with this article!